Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Introduction

 In this paper, we propose the novel geometry-aware DynaFill architecture that synthesizes parts of a scene occluded by dynamic objects with plausible color, texture and geometry (\figref{fig:coverfig}) from a stream of RGB-D images, while providing effective solutions to the aforementioned problems.
+In fact, our method is agnostic towards a method of detecting or segmenting objects, and therefore requires only a mask that indicates the pixels to be inpainted.
 Our inpainting architecture follows a coarse-to-fine topology and consists of three sub-networks: coarse inpainting, refinement image-to-image translation, and depth completion streams.
 We employ a semantic segmentation stream to identify dynamic object regions as a mask extraction front-end for our inpainting system.
 First we inpaint the regions on a coarse scale using the coarse inpainting subnetwork.
 Subsequently, the refinement image-to-image translation stream trained in an adversarial manner, takes the coarsely inpainted image as input and adds spatially consistent fine details while removing any artifacts caused by dynamic objects such as shadows or reflections.
 The depth completion stream then regresses depth values in occluded regions, conditioned on the inpainted RGB image.
 We propose a recurrent gated feedback mechanism that adaptively selects relevant information from the previously inpainted image and fuses them into the refinement image-to-image translation network to enforce temporal consistency.
 By training our entire inpainting network in an end-to-end manner and by conditioning the depth completion using the inpainted image as well as utilizing the previously inpainted depth map in the recurrent feedback, we allow the image and depth sub-networks to supervise each other.
-To the best of our knowledge, the DynaFill model is the first spatially and temporally consistent RGB-D inpainting approach that does not rely on future frame information.
+The inpainted depth information, therefore, allows us to reason about the geometry of the scene.
+By employing the inpainted depth in the process of forward warping of previous inpainted RGB frames, we achieve a joint level of supervision which makes our approach geometry-aware.